stevehopkinson/when-can-i-buy-a-house/README.md

 - Edit graph so that, if the two lines do cross over, the graph only shows one year past that point.
 - Refactor to remove jQuery and Bootstrap.
 - Add adaptive design so that page displays properly on mobile as well as desktop.
+- Remove chart.js and write new chart-drawing implementation using SVG rather than canvas.

 ### Reference materials